sidjain0503/generative-ai-resources/README.md

 - This repository is mainly for **my personal reference**, and may not be as polished as a public project.
 - I'll regularly update it as I come across new resources.
 - As of now, this repository is private, but I might decide to share it publicly later if I think it's useful for others.

-## 📋 To-Do List

-- [ ] Regularly review and categorize new resources.
-- [ ] Evaluate if additional categories are needed as the repository grows.
-- [ ] Consider adding a tag or rating system to prioritize certain resources.

 ---